wingkoon/tinyapp/README.md

 !["This is the URL edit page."](edit.jpg)
 !["After the edit, the URL changed.
 If we select the delete function, the selected URL will be deleted."](urls_after_edit.jpg)

+## Technologies Used
+- HTML5
+- EJS
+- JavaScript
+- bcrypt (for encryption)
+- Node.js and Express (for backend server functionality)

 ## Dependencies

 - Node.js